raizam/vue-shared/README.md

 # vue-shared
 vue-shared is a tiny (~150 lines) vue plugin for shared state management, that can be used as an alternative to Vuex.
-It adds a new vue option `shared` where the user assigns instances shared with descendent components. vue-shared is then patching the instance properties supplied, and is using vue's provide/inject mechanism.
+It adds a new vue option `shared` where the user assigns simple javascript objects, that will be patched to be made reactive, and will be shared with descendent components.
+These shared instances are injected using vue's provide/inject mechanism.

 ## Shared objects

-A shared object is a simple javascript object, with variables, methods and getters; accessible to child components in the hierarchy. vue-shared will transform the supplied instance such as:
+A shared object is a simple javascript object, with properties, methods and getters; vue-shared doesn't require any dependencies.
+This plugin will transform the supplied instance such as:

-* Variables are moved to the hosting Vue Component (hence become reactive).
+* Data properties (referenced variables/objects) are moved to the hosting Vue Component (and become reactive).
 These variables are accessible to child components but are meant to be readonly (an error is logged when a child modifies it).
 * Getters are turned into computed
 * Methods are meant to be the only way to apply mutations, and are patched as well (in order to bypass the mutation protection).

 ## Usage

+1. Install vue-shared  `npm i vue-shared`

-1. Define a class holding shared states
+2. Define a simple class holding shared states
 ```javascript
   //a user to be shared
   class User